July 13, 2018 Robot demo at Earthen Vessels Outreach.

 “Many, many thanks for your fabulous presentation to the TechNights girls last evening.
 We all enjoyed so much visiting the Highbay, hearing about Girls of Steel, seeing all the cool robot stuff there, and of course, getting to drive your robot!” said Mary Widom, head of Creative Technology Nights for Girls.
 “A lot of preparation and thought went into your presentation, and we’re so grateful to you for all your work to make our visit so special.”

-SWAT Symposium In Toronto – Getting More Girls In STEM
+SWAT Symposium In Oakville Ontario – Getting More Girls In STEM

 October 22, 2011 – Three Girls of Steel team members and two mentors traveled to Toronto, Canada to participate in the SWAT Symposium.
 The girls gave a presentation at the workshop entitled, “FIRST: The Key To Getting Girls into STEM.”
 Another all-girls FIRST robotics team, FIRST Team SWAT #771, hosted the SWAT Symposium and invited us to the event to make a presentation on how to get girls interested in STEM (Science, Technology, Engineering, and Mathematics).
 Our presentation was aimed to co-ed and all-girls teams who wanted to more directly target and include girls on their team.